saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 Optional Step #4: Use buildpacks instead of adding binaries to local git repo
 ----

-Instead of Step #3 you can also use the Multi Buildpack and the Vendored Libraries build if you prefer not to have vendored binaries in your git repo.
+Instead of Step #3 you can also use the [Multi Buildpack](https://github.com/ddollar/heroku-buildpack-multi) and the [Vendored Libraries Buildpack](https://github.com/peterkeen/heroku-buildpack-vendorbinaries) build if you prefer not to have vendored binaries in your git repo.

+You will want to modify your tar.gz file from Step #2 so that it extracts its contents to .heroku/vendor/BINARY_FILES_HERE.

-Copy your binary from Step #2 to amazon s3.
+Then copy your binary from Step #2 to amazon s3.
+Make the URL public.

 Install Multi build pack support.
 See https://github.com/ddollar/heroku-buildpack-multi

-Install Vendored Binary buildpack support and create a .vendor_urls file https://github.com/peterkeen/heroku-buildpack-vendorbinaries
+Install Vendored Binary buildpack support and create a .vendor_urls file  and add your S3 url to the tar.gz to it.